 USDA and contacts with Mexico that will help you import your birds if it is possible.
 Some species are still prohibited.

-Reptiles are prohibited (though someone read this and said he takes his pet turtle, so I may be wrong, but that is the official stand).
+Reptiles are prohibited (though someone read this and said he takes his pet turtle, but that is the official stand).

 Bringing Pet Birds Into Mexico

 Taking some birds to Mexico is, doable, you just have to have patience.
 This changes now and again.
 Birds that are native to Mexico (parrotlets, Amazons, some macaws [military, scarlet for sure] some parakeets, toucans, and maybe some

 others) are not allowed.
 Things have been more difficult since Oct.
 14, 2008, when a law was passed so that no birds native to Mexico may be imported.
 Period.
 If you want to know more, read on.

 The one thing that bothers me about taking our birds to Mexico is getting them back into the USA.
 If you got your birds into Mexico, find out the current regulations about bringing them back to the USA.

 Transporting reptiles within Mexico is quite illegal, so even if your pet serpent is from the USA, you cannot take snakes south of the border.
 However, the turtle man wrote me and said turtles were okay.
 Who knows?
 Maybe the deal is: